dhermes/bossylobster-blog/README.md

 - `Legal_pad_and_pencil.jpg` - From [Wikimedia][45], via [CC BY-SA 4.0][46]
 - `database_milestone.jpg` - From [Flickr][47], via [CC BY-NC 2.0][48]
 - `gopher-cake-art.png` - From [Pinclipart][49], Public Domain
+- `so-long-farewell.jpg` - This work is in the public domain in the United States because it was published in the United States between 1927 and 1977, inclusive, without a copyright notice.
+- `so-long.gif` from "The Hitchhiker's Guide to the Galaxy", via Nick Bentley [blog post][50]

 [1]: https://github.com/dhermes/dhermes.github.io
 [2]: https://blog.bossylobster.com